 The competition in the mobile market is going strong, and there is no quarter to spare.
-That is why Infinix jumped in with a well-balanced Infinix Note 7 that can give majors brands a run for their money.
+That is why Infinix jumped in with a well-balanced Infinix Note 7 that can give major brands a run for their money.
 They have tried to put together all the top trends in one single mobile.
-But if they have succeeded in doing so, we will see shortly.
+But if they have succeeded in doing so, we will find out shortly.

 Design and Display

-All other controls are placed on the usual places except the second speaker, which is locked near the earpiece.
+All other controls are placed in the usual places except the second speaker, locked near the earpiece.

 Infinix Note 7 exceeds the rivals in Antutu benchmarks by a decent margin.
 It scored 194940, which is better than Samsung Galaxy A51’s 186414 that carries an Exynos 9611 chipset.
 It even surpassed Honor 9X (181341) and Realme 5i (163563).

 The good thing about having two speakers is that if one gets blocked, the other can still keep firing.
 This phone features two speakers, one at the bottom and the other locked on the top edge.
 However, we feel that sound quality isn’t as powerful as it could have been with the dual speaker setup.

 The balance between bass and treble isn’t well managed, and loudness is on the lower side as well.
 However, with a pair of headphones, you can enjoy some amazing sound quality thanks to its built-in DTS sound feature.
 The preset options for bass and treble are good, but you can also do the custom settings.

 The fingerprint scanner on the right side reminds us of the beautiful Honor 20 Pro.
 However, it can cause you to turn on the device unintentionally due to its natural position.
 So, if you face such a problem, then it is better to disable it from the settings.
 Another nuisance is its default behavior of acting as the shutter button inside the camera app, which causes unwanted photo clicks when any of the fingers accidentally slides on the key.
 This can also be stopped from inside the setting area.